GoogleChrome/developer.chrome.com/site/en/docs/multidevice/user-agent/index.md

 Chrome/117.0.0.0.
 Mobile Safari/537.36
 </pre>

-If you are parsing user agent strings using regular expressions, the following can be used to check against Chrome on Android phones and tablets:
+If you are parsing User-Agent strings using regular expressions, the following can be used to check against Chrome on Android phones and tablets:

 - **Phone pattern:** `'Android' + 'Chrome/[.0-9]* Mobile'`
 - **Tablet pattern:** `'Android' + 'Chrome/[.0-9]* (?!Mobile)'`